efabless/Caravel_on_FPGA/README.md

 * two micro USB cable
 * Analog Discovery kit (optional for debugging)
 * Jumper wires for connecting
-* Raspberry pi pico (optional if you want to program the flash using the housekeeping SPI)
+* Raspberry pi pico (if you want to program the flash using the housekeeping SPI)

 ![image](https://github.com/NouranAbdelaziz/Caravel_on_FPGA/assets/79912650/c9aac42d-5d43-4030-bcca-50d65617d6ba)